kakisoft/slides/logistic-for-engineers-en/slide.md

 ---

-First, I will explain 6 main categories	in logistics.
+To start with, I will explain 6 main categories	in logistics.

 ---